mjknj18/Pharmaceutical-Treatment-Result-Analysis/README.md

 ### Tumor Change Over 45 Day Treatment

-1. Calculate percent change in average tumor volume data over full length of study.
+1. Calculate percent change in average tumor volume data over the full length of treatment period.
-2. Plot percent change data for each drug.
+2. Plot the percent change data for each drug.

 ## Results